 CBT is the most common form of talking therapy in the UK.
 It involves working with a therapist to identify and challenge your negative thoughts and behaviours to improve the way you feel.
 CBT is intended to help you to stop the cycle of negative thinking.
 It can be effective for treating anxiety, depression and also post-traumatic stress disorder and obsessive compulsive disorder.

 Counselling is sometimes used as a blanket term for talking therapies, but it’s also a form of therapy in itself.
 It involves talking through your problems and feelings with a trained therapist.
 It’s not about getting advice or answers, but finding your own solutions and building a better understanding of your emotions.

 Whether face-to-face, in a group or online through chat services, you can attend counselling sessions over a period of weeks or months.

 Where can I go for help?

 Talking therapies like CBT and counselling are available on the NHS and you don’t need referral from your GP to access care.
 The Mental Health Foundation provides an online mindfulness course and can help you find a qualified mindfulness teacher near you.

 Vitality members can access up to eight CBT and counselling sessions per plan year at no extra cost and without the need of a GP referral.
 If you’re referred for treatment (or self-refer), Vitality’s Mental Health Panel will arrange for a phone-based assessment to establish the best course of treatment for your needs.

-If you have concerns about your mental health, Vitality has teamed up with award-winning online mental health service Big White Wall to provide 24/7 support.
-Get in touch or find out more on the Mental Health Panel home page.
+If you have concerns about your mental health, Vitality has teamed up with award-winning online mental health service Big White Wall to provide 24/7 support to eligible Vitality Health members.